 DUI in California

 After many new laws and Supreme Court decisions in recent years, the penalties for " drunk driving" no longer consist of just a slap on the wrist and an escort home.
 Today, penalties for a DUI can be more extreme than for many felony offenses.
-And the laws defining the offense, the related procedures and the evidence have grown incredibly complex and convoluted.
+And the laws defining the offense (including driving under the influence of alcohol, marijuana or drugs), the related procedures and the evidence have grown incredibly complex and convoluted.
 As our firm's client comments reflect, facing the criminal and DMV license suspension procedures without the protection of an experienced DUI defense attorney is dangerous.
-And whether you need a Torrance DUI lawyer or a Newport Beach DUI attorney, the Law Offices of Lawrence Taylor is uniquely qualified to protect you.
+And whether you need a Torrance DUI lawyer or a Newport Beach DUI attorney, the Law Offices of Taylor & Taylor is uniquely qualified to protect you.

 The process typically begins with a citizen being pulled over for weaving or driving erratically, or perhaps with being stopped at a "sobriety checkpoint".
 After stopping the individual, the officer immediately begins to interrogate him.
 Without being given any right to an attorney, or even a Miranda warning, this individual is asked to make incriminating statements that can later be used against him.
 The officer may request a breath test be taken with a hand-held "PAS" (preliminary alcohol screening) device.
 Then, under already very stressful conditions, the individual is asked to take a series of " field sobriety tests"" -- physical exercises that are difficult for most of the general public to pass.
 In most cases, the officer will fail to inform this individual that these field sobriety tests are not required by law.